 - a.
-The Agency shall inform the United Kingdom and, as appropriate, the Community of: - (i) The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of the United Kingdom and, as appropriate, the Community, within sixty days of the activities being carried out by the Agency. - (ii) The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of the United Kingdom and, as appropriate, the Community, as soon as possible but in any case within thirty days of the results being established by the Agency. - b.
-The Agency shall inform the United Kingdom and the Community of the conclusions it has drawn from its activities under this Protocol.
+The Agency shall inform France of: - (i) The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of France, within sixty days of the activities being carried out by the Agency. - (ii) The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of France, as soon as possible but in any case within thirty days of the results being established by the Agency. - b.
+The Agency shall inform France of the conclusions it has drawn from its activities under this Protocol.
 The conclusions shall be provided annually.